kristus123/game-engine/ideas/newest-notes.md

 -	The AI is a chip that can be plugged into electronic devices.
 -	A simple rectangle device that flies is her main form.
 In-game choices will affect the AI’s behaviour.
 -	The children call the AI “Sophie”.
 (Note to Kristian: Use Sophie music).
 Reveal to elder children at night.
 -	Simple tasks within the orphanage such as cleaning the floors.
 Interaction with the other children at night will be possible.
 Eat food, play various games.
 Games such as hide and seek and “tikken”.

 ## Ideas for the main portion of the game
 -	The main portion of the game takes place approximately 10 years after the introduction.
 You start off working in the cargo transportation business as you conduct your first solo delivery mission in space.
 This will let you explore the world and interact with and experience the different factions, planets, villages, space stations and features of the game.
+-	Embark on a journey through the vast expanse of space in "Cosmic Choices," a game that offers a unique blend of exploration, strategy, and moral decisions.
+As you traverse the cosmos, encountering diverse factions, dangerous pirates, and mysterious phenomena, you must navigate the intricacies of a complex universe.
+-	Upon starting the game, players find themselves in a bustling cosmic hub.
+The narrative kicks off with a visit to the local grocery store or gas station.
+Early choices include whether to help individuals in need or strictly follow orders.
+A map reveals nearby locations, such as a space gas station, offering options to either steal a motorbike or explore job opportunities on a centralized job board.

 ### Game mechanics
 -	Fancy UI where everyone you talk to have detailed pictures.
 -	Ships fly like birds to save fuel.
 You can see other spaceships flying below you, either solo or in formations.